 Identify Advanced Threats

-Mandiant’s Threat Assessment is a unique service that allows organizations to evaluate their networks for the presence of advanced attack group activity.
-Threat Assessments have helped organizations identify and address issues that, in some cases, had existed for years and resulted in the theft of valuable intellectual property.
+Mandiant’s Compromise Assessment is a unique service that allows organizations to evaluate their networks for the presence of advanced attack group activity.
+The Compromise Assessment has helped organizations identify and address issues that, in some cases, had existed for years and resulted in the theft of valuable intellectual property.